TitasDas/TitasDas/README.md

 ### Hi, I'm titash 👋

 - 🔭 I’m currently refining my craft by working on
-  * Building customised/adaptive learning systems for users interested in learning programming and computer science.
+  * Building customised/adaptive systems for users interested in learning programming and computer science.
+  * Exploring and excited about everything ChatGPT has made possible - in particular - [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT)

 - 🔭 I have previously worked on
   * **Recommendation systems** pertaining to the fashion industry.
 Experimenting with various optimizations and feedback mechanisms.